UO-CS-OER/CS210-text/_sources/08-Recursive-Data/08-04-Shape-of-Data.md

 The [treemap project](https://github.com/UO-CS210/Treemap) asks you to process _hierarchical_ data, represented in files in [JSON](https://www.json.org/json-en.html) notation.
-However, most of the publically available data you will find in the real world is not represented this way.
+However, most of the publicly available data you will find in the real world is not represented this way.
 You are more likely to encounter data in some "flat" tabular format, like comma-separated values (CSV) or relational database records.
 If you want to use the implicit